Michael Smith RB NYJ Aug 26 '121 Comment

 A deep sleeper like Daryl Richardson in St. Louis, Smith possesses blinding 4.33 jets and runs physically for a 5-foot-9, sub-210-pound alleged scatback.
 Beat writer Stephen Holder believes the Bucs "may be onto something with Smith," who is "very willing to take on tacklers and run through them if necessary."

 Michael Smith RB NYJ Aug 02 '12

 Bucs seventh-round RB Michael Smith has looked more like a "complete back" as his reps increase.

 The coaching staff knew all about Smith's 4.33 forty jets, but they've been pleasantly surprised with his power.
 A deep Dynasty league stash, Smith has a chance to open the season third on the depth chart at tailback.

-Michael Smith RB TB Jul 20 '123 Comments
+Michael Smith RB NYJ Jul 20 '123 Comments

 Bucs seventh-round RB Michael Smith said he should not be boxed into a third-down role.